michaelfig/k8s-copier/README.md

   issuerRef:
     kind: ClusterIssuer
     name: letsencrypt-prod
-  secretName: cloud-certificate
+  secretName: cloud-secret-master
 ---
 apiVersion: types.federation.k8s.io/v1alpha1
 kind: FederatedSecret
 metadata:
-  name: cloud-certificate
+  name: cloud-secret
   namespace: cloud
   annotations:
     # The k8s-copier specification.
-    k8s-copier.fig.org/replace-spec.template.data: "secrets:cloud-certificate:data"
+    k8s-copier.fig.org/replace-spec.template.data: "secret:cloud-secret-master:data"
-spec:
-  placement:
-    clusterSelector:
-      matchExpressions:
-      # Don't update the master cluster, as cert-manager does that.
-      - key: cluster-master
-        operator: DoesNotExist
+    k8s-copier.fig.org/replace-spec.template.type: "secret:cloud-secret-master:type"
 ```

-After these resources are added, cert-manager should pick up the Certificate and create the Secret named `cloud-certificate`.
+After these resources are added, cert-manager should pick up the Certificate and create the Secret named `cloud-secret-master`.
 Then, k8s-copier will detect the Secret, and add its
 `data` values to the FederatedSecret's `spec.template.data` path.
 Finally, Federation will propagate the FederatedSecret to Secrets in the other clusters.

 Whenever the Secret changes (such as when a new Certificate is ordered by cert-manager), the FederatedSecret will also be updated, and Federation will propagate the Secret to the other clusters.